 “While there’s verbiage about food allergies in the Food Code, it only affects a small number of states as they adopt the newer Code, and it’s written in such a way that is very subjective to the interpretation of the reader, and then subject to how the state department of health decides to put it into practice.”

 While the majority of states have no mandated training, Craig says these regulations are a start – and are putting food allergies and celiac disease on the radar of consumers and chefs.
-“Five years ago, this wasn’t even on the plate,” she says.
+“Not long ago, this wasn’t even on the plate,” she says.